by-cx/setsync/README.md

         list         list files saved in the gist help         show help

-Before you start *setsync* will ask you about GistID and your GitHub Token.
+Before you start *setsync* will ask you about GistID, your GitHub Token and the encryption key.
+The encryption key needs to be 32 characters long.
+If you do something wrong, you can always update the configuration in *.setsync* file.
 To get a gist ID just create a new gist and use ID from the URL.
 GitHub Token menu is your [GitHub profile settings](https://github.com/settings/tokens).

 The upload and download has to be done manually so have this in mind when you update any "tracked" file in your local computer.
 To add new files use *add* commands.
 To pull configuration to the new computer or update the existing one use *download*.
 And if you change something call *upload*.
 Usually you have to turn off and on all affected application to load the new settings.